 Have snacks available

 Being hungry while traveling only leads to stress.
 And impulsivity.
 And sometimes food guilt.
 None of which are conducive to having a fun time on the road.
 We almost always bring bananas and peanut butter, pretzels and mandarins with us everywhere we go.
+Stave off the hangry feelings that lead to stress on the road and keep your blood sugar where it needs to be so that everyone has a great time.

 Build in down time